Whatever510/TeslaAppDiffExtractor/README.md

 ## Output
 The program will create two directories.
 - The **unzipped/** directory contains the unzipped apk data.
-This directory can be deleted after the programs finishes.
-To inspect the added files just follow the paths specified in **PathDifferences.txt**
+This directory can be deleted after the program finishes.
+To inspect the added files follow the paths specified in **PathDifferences.txt**

 - The **result** directory contains three txt files:
     - **ApiDifferences.txt** contains all changes to the api calls.+